conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 }
 ```

-To make this more maintainable, it is probably better to rename the properties but at the same time let the [JsonSerlializer](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-9.0) know to preserve the original names.
+To make this more maintainable, it is probably better to rename the properties but, at the same time, let the [JsonSerlializer](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-9.0) know to preserve the original names.

 We achieve this using the [JsonPropertyName](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-9.0) attribute.